wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 # Accessing your student VM

-!!! abstract
+!!! abstract "Learning outcomes"

+    By the end of this session, you will be able to:

-    In this session you will practice accessing your student VM using SSH and WinSCP.
+    - access your student VM over SSH and WinSCP
+    - verify the required software for the practical exercises is installed
+    - verify you have access to exercise materials for this training on your local student VM

 ## Introduction